Archive for December 7th, 2010

 Independent Institute Senior Fellow Alvaro Vargas Llosa was interviewed at Pepperdine University.
 Download mp3 file.
 Also, please see the following books from him: Liberty for Latin America: How to Undo Five Hundred Years of State Oppression The Che Guevara Myth and the Future of Liberty Lessons from the Poor: Triumph of the Entrepreneurial Spirit

-Tags: Bailouts, China, Economics, Employment, Free Market, Government subsidies, Immigration, Latin America, Liberty, Mercantilism, Politics, Poverty, Property Rights, Regulation, Trade, Welfare
+Tags: Bailouts, China, economic development, Economics, Employment, free enterprise, Free Market, Government subsidies, Immigration, international trade, Latin America, Liberty, Mercantilism, Pepperdine People, Politics, Poverty, Property Rights, Regulation, Socialism, Trade, Welfare

 Download mp3 file.
 Here also are relevant books from Dr. Higgs: Depression, War, and Cold War Neither Liberty nor Safety The Challenge of Liberty Against Leviathan Crisis and Leviathan

-Tags: American History, Bailouts, Civil Society, Constitution, Culture, Economics, Employment, Free Market, Government subsidies, Great Depression, Inflation, Liberty, Nationalization, Personal Liberty, Philosophy
+Tags: Against Leviathan, American History, Austrian School of Economics, Bailouts, Civil Society, Constitution, Crisis and Leviathan, Culture, Depression War and Cold War, Economics, Employment, Federal Reserve, free enterprise, Free Market, free markets, Government subsidies, Great Depression, Inflation, Keynesian economics, Liberty, Nationalization, New Deal, Obamanomics, Personal Liberty, Philosophy, regime uncertainty

 Download mp3 file.
 The Government Cost Calculator is a project of the Independent Institute’s Center on Entrepreneurial Innovation.
 To find out what Washington’s spending spree is costing you, please go here!

-Tags: Budget and Tax Policy, Federal Reserve, Free Market, Government subsidies, Social Security, Taxation
+Tags: Budget and Tax Policy, Center on Entrepreneurial Innovation, federal debt, Federal Reserve, federal spending, fiscal crisis, Free Market, Government Cost Calculator, Government subsidies, Government waste, Obamanomics, profligacy, Social Security, Taxation

 Sixty-nine years ago, Japanese forces attacked the U.S. naval base at Pearl Harbor, Hawaii, provoking the United States to declare war against Japan.
 When Japan’s ally Germany declared war on the United States on December 11, 1941, the United States immediately reciprocated.
 These actions brought the United States into open warfare against the Axis powers and...